jake-knerr/cogent/README.md

 Services can automatically send notifications based on a tree structure, which ensures a top-down flow.

+#### Services should not accept initialization values.

+This way, services can be used globally without configuration changes.

-That's it.
+#### That's it.
 Don't overthink it.

 ## Other